-An integral part of being a visionary entrepreneur is being able to feel authentic about your products, programs, and services.
-The key to feeling good about charging higher prices, and working with people for longer amounts of time is to develop programs that truly deliver amazing results for clients in the form of packages.
+An integral part of being a visionary entrepreneur is being able to feel good about your products, programs, and services.
+The key to feeling good about charging higher prices and working with people for longer amounts of time is to develop programs that truly deliver amazing results for clients in the form of transformational packages.

 A transformational package is a way for a client to work with you, over a series of weeks or months, in which they can get truly amazing results.
 This may be geared toward one or two specific transformations in the case of a shorter program, or it may be several bigger transformations in the case of a longer working relationship.

 Transformational packages do three things:

 - Allow you to charge a premium price for your programs, products, and services, while positioning yourself as an expert.

 - Enable your clients to get much bigger results than they could get just working with you on a per session basis.

 - Make selling much more easy and natural, because you feel completely comfortable and confident in the value of what you are offering, as well as in the results clients will get.

 There are five steps to developing transformational packages.